designsecurity/progpilot/docs/DEV.md

 ## Tests

 We are using more than 2400 tests cases from [PHP Vulnerability test suite](https://github.com/stivalet/PHP-Vulnerability-test-suite) for testing our tool.
+To run the tests suite go to ./projects/tests folder and execute phpunit

 ## License